Environment

 Land

-This means 65% of the UK’s agricultural land is grassland and meadows, unable to support food crops, but ideal for grazing animals.
+Some of the UK’s agricultural land isn’t suitable to support food crops but can be ideal for grazing animals.

 Water